CryptoExperts/AC25-cardinal-rp-compiler/README.md

   The implementation targets numbers of shares $n$ that are powers of two.
   This file is used to produce **Figure 7** of the full paper (uniform symmetric variant),generating the points labeled `Unif = 4` and `Unif = 8` on the graph.

+  9. A repository `results` containing all the precomputations made for the graphs (which can be removed without any issues).

 ##